Digitale-Dinge/contao-personio/README.md

 ## Configuration

-For the job listings you first need to configure the public XML feed of the company's job listing:
+For the job listings you first need to configure the public XML feed of the company's job listings:

 ```yaml
 # config/config.yaml